JDMyhre/HullSlicer/README.md

 *Orientation of the model in the file must be +y up, but location with respect to origin doesn't matter.

 *Hulls must be filled in solid for this program to work.

-***Jupyter notebook version runs in Google Collab and has its own instructions inculded.
-Ideal for use by those with no python experience.